HexClad vs. All-Clad: Which One Is Right for You?

 We believe that our product is the best cookware on the market, and we know after comparing these two items, you’ll agree.

 Our design is unlike any other.
 Our innovative cooking surface features a peaks and valleys hexagon design.
 This patented design provides even heating and a nonstick surface.
-The peaks are stainless steel and the valleys utilize a PFOA-free nonstick surface.
+The peaks are stainless steel and the valleys utilize a nonstick surface that will allow your meal to slide with ease..

 Our pots and pans lids are fitted with stainless steel rims and a glass top.